 - Personal injury lawsuit damages.

 This means that when you get married, you and your spouse share all other property acquired from that point forward equally.
-Newly acquired property remains community property until divided by the Court or by an agreement between you and your spouse.
+Newly acquired property remains community property until divided by the court or by an agreement between you and your spouse.

 When you divorce, Nevada law declares that community property should be split equally unless compelling reasons exist to distribute assets unequally.
 So, if your spouse acquired community property during your marriage, you are typically entitled to half of that property.